behnamasadi/cpp_tutorials/docs/string.md

 char name[7] = "behnam";
 ```

-it is on the code section of memory, this type of definition is not recommend, read the warning section.
+it is on the **code section** of memory, this type of definition is not recommend
 ```cpp
 char* name = "behnam";
 ```